-- Faith Clip Art – a range of quotations suitable for Easter cards
+- A range of quotations suitable for Easter cards

-- About.com Christianity – quotations from the bible that are suitable for handmade cards
+- Quotations from the bible that are suitable for handmade cards

-- About.com Quotations – a range of quotations from the bible
+- Quotations – a range of quotations from the bible

 Quotations for Easter Cards

 Quotations can be amusing or thought provoking.
-There are a wide range of quotations that are suitable for use in Easter cards.
+There is a wide range of quotations that are suitable for use in Easter cards.
 Quotations suitable for Easter cards includes:

 - Quote Garden – a range of quotations suitable for all styles of Easter cards